-We test dozens of mattresses in our specialist test lab every year, but what do we actually do to them, and why are our tests the most rigorous around?
+We test dozens of double mattresses in our specialist test lab every year, but what do we actually do to them, and why are our tests the most rigorous around?

 Almost all free-to-access websites review mattresses using an individual tester and generate scores based on that individual’s preferences.
 Free sites also typically get mattresses free of charge directly from manufacturers or their PR representatives.

 As well as using multiple testers in a lab-based scenario, the Which? overall test score is calculated purely on the measurements and ratings supplied by the lab, meaning there is no room for unconscious bias when giving an overall rating.
-We also buy every single mattress we test, and do not accept free samples for any of our full lab tests, so you can have complete confidence in our recommendations.
+We also buy every double mattress we test, and do not accept free samples for any of our full lab tests, so you can have complete confidence in our recommendations.

 Mattresses that score 45% or less are poor in multiple areas and we recommend you avoid them.

 The Which? overall score is a percentage.
 This score only takes into account the results of our tests and ignores price completely.

 This means that all mattresses are tested on exactly the same scale, so you can compare any model at any price and know how it measures up against its rivals in key areas.
 We test double mattresses and all mattresses are tested in the same way, regardless of the manufacturers’ claims.